 To develop the Budget Cycle Plan, budgets shall be allocated to various customer classes.
 Prior to the start of each budget cycle, the Administrator shall meet with each Commissioner and Commission Staff to understand the specific goals and types of EE programs that are important to each Commissioner and work to include said priorities in the finalization of the EE program.
 The Administrator is expected to have a thorough understanding of the Commissioners' objectives for the allocation of energy efficiency budgets and the budget allocations will be approved by the Commission.
-For example, budgets may be allocated to categories including, but not limited to:
+With the exception of low-income resident programs, which shall be allocated a specific portion of the budgets as stated below, the remainder of the budgets may be allocated to categories including, but not limited to: